ANDREWZHU-06/CDS524-Machine-Learning-Group11-Project/README.md

 # **Diabetes Detection System - Machine Learning Project**

 ## **Introduction**
-This repository contains a **Machine Learning-based Diabetes Detection System**, developed as a group project for **CDS524 - Machine Learning for Business** at **LU**.
+This repository contains a **Machine Learning-based Diabetes Detection System**, developed as a group project for **CDS524 - Machine Learning for Business** at **Lingnan University**.
 The project aims to predict diabetes risk based on clinical and demographic data using multiple machine learning models, including **Logistic Regression, Random Forest, Gradient Boosting, SVM, Neural Networks, and XGBoost**.

 The system provides:
 - **Diabetes risk prediction** based on clinical data.